What’s your worth? It’s a relative concept.

 $152,000 in liabilities

-Sure, at this moment in time, her net worth may be negative.
+Sure, at this moment in time, her net worth could be higher.
 But her future is bright, and yours can be too.

 Why is net worth important?